asifm/datalab-website/content/guides/making-a-query/using-a-sql-client.md

 ---
 next:
-  text: Next Thing
+  text: Using SQL
+  link: /guides/using-sql
+prev:
+  text: Making a Query
-  link: /guides/get-connected
+  link: /guides/making-a-query/
 ---

 <script setup>
-import ActionButton from '../../../.vitepress/theme/components/ActionButton.vue' import CenterLevel from '../../../.vitepress/theme/components/CenterLevel.vue'
+import ActionButton from '../../../.vitepress/theme/components/ActionButton.vue' import CenterLevel from '../../../.vitepress/theme/components/CenterLevel.vue' import ImageFrame from '../../../.vitepress/theme/components/ImageFrame.vue'
 </script>

 # Query Using a SQL Client

 :::: info Prerequisites
-1. [Request access to the Data Lab](https://servicedesk.darden.virginia.edu/support/catalog/items/90?target=_blank) using your Darden Microsoft account.
+1. [Request access to the Data Lab](https://servicedesk.darden.virginia.edu/support/catalog/items/90) using your Darden Microsoft account.
 At this time, only the Darden faculty and select staff are eligible for access to the platform.
 Once you've been approved by administrators, you'll receive an email and gain the ability to log in.
 ::::